 In the physical developmental area, there are a few skills that your little one will master soon.
-If we focus on the gross motor skills, there is an exciting milestone that children accomplish between 18 and 36 months: running.
+If we focus on gross motor skills, there is an exciting milestone that children accomplish between 18 and 36 months: running.

 Since your little one’s brain, muscles, and nerves continue to develop, it’s important to support the acquisition of new skills.
 Sometimes we think that the development happens automatically, by instinct.
-However, recent studies show that the activities you and your child are involved in have a great impact in his skills.
+However, recent studies show that the activities you and your child are involved in have a great impact on his skills.

 A sign that your son is about to start running is his growing interest in going up and down the stairs, dancing, and jumping.
 These are signs that his muscles are getting stronger and are getting ready to run.
 To do so, he must improve his balance and develop his spatial skills, which will help him become a better runner.

 How can you help him during this stage?
 Create a game where he needs to sit on a chair and get up repetitively, for example by playing musical chairs.
-This activity will stimulate his spatial skills, movement planning, balance, muscular strength, and instructions comprehension.
+This activity will stimulate his spatial skills, movement planning, balance, muscular strength, and instruction comprehension.

 It is also recommended to give instructions while he is moving to foster his cognitive area, for example by saying “Stop!” or “Wait for me”.
 Maybe your son won’t follow the instruction at first, but little by little you’ll see how he starts to understand their meaning while he works on his language comprehension and concept of cause and effect.